carpentries/instructor-training/_episodes/18-preparation.md

 we will walk through some techniques for preparing to teach a workshop that we hope will help you to develop goals and implementation plans that are specific to a workshop.

-As with other sections of this training, we will not be discussing technical preparation.
+As with other sections of this training, **we will not be discussing technical preparation**.
 Carefully reviewing the content of your workshop is important, and it can be useful to anticipate learner questions and update your knowledge accordingly.
 However, it is common for new Instructors to over-prepare on technical content -- which can be endless! -- and under-prepare the learner-centered elements of their teaching practice.
 If you encounter technical questions that you do not have answers to, showing learners how you Google things may earn you some surprisingly positive feedback.
 On the other hand, neglecting to attend to your audience can have a significant negative impact on your workshop.

-When you prepare to teach a workshop, we suggest setting aside time *before* deeply reviewing your technical content to think through the learner experience, how your teaching will translate into their learning, and how both of you will know when that happens.
+When you prepare to teach a workshop, we suggest setting aside time *before* deeply reviewing your technical content to **think through the learner experience, how your teaching will translate into their learning, and how both of you will know when that happens**.
 In this episode, we will provide some structure for that preparation.

 ![A tree diagram of Carpentries instruction and audience in which Instructor Trainers teach Instructors and Instructors teach Learners](../fig/instructor-training-program.png)